How to Pay for a Private-Party Car

 Does PrivateAuto provide the necessary paperwork for a successful transfer of ownership?

-What is the safest way to transfer money when buying a vehicle privately?
+What is the safest way to transfer money when buying a car privately?

 Do I need an escrow service when buying a car privately?